favonia/cloudflare-ddns/README.markdown

 Use this when the updater runs in Docker and must send requests through one specific network path so Cloudflare sees the right public IP address.

-If you want all outbound requests from the container to use a specific Docker-attached network, create a [MacVLAN network](https://docs.docker.com/engine/network/drivers/macvlan/) first:
+If you want all outbound requests from the container to use a specific Docker-attached network, one solution is to create a [MacVLAN network](https://docs.docker.com/engine/network/drivers/macvlan/):

 ```bash
 docker network create \